HenryXV/kuduro_bot/README.md

 !stop -> destroy the player, queue and custom changes made

-!remove -> [track position] deletes the audio specified
+!remove -> [track position or audio name] deletes the audio specified

+!remove_range [start] [end] -> removes tracks position from start to end (inclusive) Ex: !remove_range 1 6

 !clear -> deletes all audios from queue

-!jump -> [track position] skips to specified audio
+!jump -> [track position or audio name] skips to specified audio

 !shuffle -> randomizes all audios in the queue

+!save_playlist [name] -> saves your current queue with the specified name

+!view_playlists -> view all your saved playlists

+!load_playlist [name] -> loads a playlist with the specified name

+!delete_playlist [name] -> deletes the playlist with the specified name

+!loop_queue -> loops through the queue when it ends

+!loop_queue_stop -> stop looping through the queue

 !help -> It will show similar explatination of these commands!